kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 We use IEEE POSIX ERE (as defined in Chapter 9 of the [The Open Group Base Specifications Issue 8]), as the base of Gateway API Regex, with a few exceptions:

-* We do not define whether matches are leftmost-longest, leftmost-first, or something else.
+* Matches are leftmost-first rather than leftmost-longest (quantifiers are still greedy).
 * Unescaped square brackets in character classes are undefined (`[[]]`, `[]]`, `[[]`, `[[:alpha:]`, `[[=a=]]`, `[[.ch.]]`).
 * Backslashes (`\`) retain their special meaning in character classes and can escape special characters, even if those special characters lose their special meaning in character classes.
 For example, `[\-]` matches `-`, and `[\]]` matches `]`.
 * Consecutive quantifiers are undefined (`a**`, `a*?`, `a{1,2}?`).